PharrellWANG/auto-login/readme.md

 Every time you reboot the computer, you can directly access www.google.com.hk.
 There's no need to submit a login form any more.

 ## Caveat
-Please keep your ``login.py`` secretly, since it shall contain your credentials.
+Please keep your ``credential.txt`` secretly, since it shall contain your credentials.

 ## Author
 Pharrell Z.X WANG (*wzxnuaa@gmail.com*)